OlmosJT/termitalk-server/README.md

 - MSG
   - `REQ|MSG:<text>`
-  - Sends a message to your current room; delivered as a `USER` response to room members
+  - Sends a message to current room; delivered as a `USER` response to room members

 - PRIVMSG
   - `REQ|PRIVMSG:<recipient> <text>`